 About the Wellington, New Zealand Program

-- Choose a two-week field study and four-week professional internship in one of two tracks of study:
+- Choose a two-week field study and four-week professional internship in one of three tracks of study:

 - Communication & Marketing

 - Experience New Zealand's dynamic geography and diverse cultural terrain and discover some of the country's most popular destinations.

 - Gain hands-on professional experience while interning in Wellington, a city dubbed the "coolest little capital", renowned for its arts and culture scene, the natural beauty of the harbor and surrounding mountains, and its status as a hub for creative industries and technology in New Zealand.

 Study in New Zealand this summer to dive in and explore all the natural wonders and unique Kiwi cultural experiences you won’t get anywhere else in the world.